Myotherapy treatment - Brisbane MSK Clinic

+Myotherapists have advanced manual therapy training to treat work and sports injuries, restricted mobility, musculoskeletal and myofascial pain conditions.
 Myotherapy comes from the Latin words "Myo", meaning muscle and the "Therpia".
 "Therpia" or therapy in English means "healing" or "curing".
 A Myotherapist is somebody trained in the practice of Myotherapy, a hands-on method of assessment and treatment.
-Myotherapists have the training to treat a wide variety of acute and chronic pain conditions.
-See the article on Chronic Pain for further details on aspects of such conditions and treatment.
-The use of a wide range of soft-tissue skills and hands-on therapy is well suited to the treatment of musculoskeletal (MSK) and myofascial pain.
-Although pain relief can prove relaxing, Myotherapy treatment focus on dealing with the cause of symptoms.
-Base level massage is more suited to relaxation than addressing more clinical conditions.
-Also, massage therapists have a fairly narrow scope of practice or the type of conditions they have the training to treat.
-Sadly, some therapists go beyond their scope of practice and training.
-Such situations can typically occur due to financial motivations or a desperate need to help, which can have consequences for the consumer.
+Myotherapists use a wide range of soft-tissue therapy skills and hands-on treatment techniques well-suited for treating musculoskeletal (MSK) and myofascial pain.
+Although pain relief can prove relaxing, Myotherapy treatment focuses on dealing with the reason for symptoms of symptoms.
+Base-level massage is more suited to relaxation than addressing more clinical conditions, with training and education reflecting this.
+Also, massage therapists have a relatively narrow scope of practice, meaning the type of things they have the training to treat.
+Remedial massage therapists have additional training covering some conditions and a greater scope of practice.
+However, sadly, some therapists go beyond their scope of practice and training, which has ethical, safety and insurance coverage implications.
+Such situations can typically occur due to unethical financial motivations or a desperate need to help, which can have consequences for the patient.
 Observing a technique online or from a friend or other therapist does not make one qualified, competent, professional or insurable.

 Conditions and types of pain seen in clinic:-

-- Neck pain (see article covering treatment, causes, help)
+- Neck pain (see article on Neck Pain)

-- Back Pain (see article covering treatment, causes, help)
+- Back Pain (see article on Back Pain)